SpeechReader vs NaturalReader: Features, Pricing & Voices Compared

 Pick NaturalReader if you want:

-For most users, SpeechReader offers more voices, more languages, and a lower price.
+For most users, SpeechReader offers more voices, more languages, and far more text per month.
 If you're comparing even more options, check our Speechify alternatives guide.
 The 1,000+ voice library gives you far more variety than NaturalReader's 200+.
 The free plan lets you try it without paying anything.

-If you care about voice variety and value for money, SpeechReader is the stronger choice.
+If you care about voice variety and getting the most text for your money, SpeechReader is the stronger choice.
 Try it free at SpeechReader.
 Sign up in seconds and start listening.

 SpeechReader